-In 2013-2014, Columbia Law and NYU School of Law will allow a limited number of students to take courses at each other's schools.
-Approximately thirty students from each school will be eligible for this opportunity this academic year.
+In 2023-2024, Columbia Law and NYU School of Law will allow a limited number of students to take courses at each other's schools.
 Students are permitted to register for only one course at the other school during their academic career.

 Both Columbia Law and NYU School of Law students must use the online application form to apply.

 Each semester, there will be a preliminary deadline to submit a request.
-Requests received by that date will be considered first, with J.D.
-3L and LL.M. students having priority.
+Requests received by that date will be considered first, with JD 3L and LLM students having priority.
 Applications from 2L students will be considered pending room in the program.
-Please note that this program is only open to the following NYU students: J.D.
-2Ls/3Ls and Full-time LL.M.s.
-The law school's policy does not permit J.D.
-Visiting students, NYU Exchange students or Part-time LL.M.s to participate in this program.
+Please note that this program is only open to the following NYU students: JD 2Ls, JD 3Ls and Full-time LLMs.
+The law school's policy does not permit JD visiting students, NYU Exchange students or part-time LLMs to participate in this program.

-By December 20, we will provide the list of available Sprng 2014 courses at Columbia Law School and NYU School of Law as well as the course descriptions and schedules.
-Please review these before completing your request.
+Please review the spring 2024 courses at Columbia Law School (PDF: 423 KB) and the available spring 2024 courses at NYU School of Law (PDF: 560 KB) as well as the course descriptions and schedules, before completing your request.
 Note: When considering which course(s) to apply for, please take into account travel time between NYU and CLS.

 * Please note that for Columbia students, after the first month of the semester, permission to drop a course will be granted only for compelling and unusual personal circumstances.